 In this example, you want to use all the data you have (coming from Shopify, Stripe, and Salesforce) to create a unified dashboard.

 The data warehouse is the epicenter of modern stacks.
 Raw data from across the company is centralized in the warehouse.
 Data is transformed in the warehouse.
 BI and analytics tools read data from the warehouse.

-Most businesses today will use cloud data warehouses like Google BigQuery, Snowflake, or AWS Redshift.
+Most businesses today will use a cloud data warehouses like Google BigQuery.

 The first step in building a data stack is to Extract raw data from all sources and load it in the data warehouse.
 You can achieve this with third party tools, or by writing custom scripts.